DHANUSH-MURUGESAN/Sweet-Heart/README.md

-# Sweet-Heart
+# Sweet Heart

-**Sweet-Heart** is a beautiful and responsive web application designed for sweet lovers.
+**Sweet Heart** is a beautiful and responsive web application designed for sweet lovers.
 It allows users to explore a wide variety of **sweets, savories, and cakes & pastries** with an elegant interface and seamless shopping experience.

 ---